-To properly code an encounter from the evaluation and management series (i.e. 99xxx office visit codes), three components of an encounter need to be known: the case history, the physical exam, and the medical decision making.
-Each of those components contains “elements” and the number of those that needed to be addressed during the visit determines the grading of the overall component.
+To properly code an encounter from the evaluation and management series (i.e., 99xxx office visit codes), three components of an encounter need to be known: the case history, the physical exam, and the medical decision making.
+Each of the components contain elements.
+The number of elements that needed to be addressed during the visit determines the grading of the overall component.

-The physical exam component, for example, contains elements like VA, IOP, VF, Cornea, Anterior Chamber, and Lens, etc. An exam that addresses ALL of the components is weighted more heavily than an exam that addresses five, for example.
-As always, the number of those elements that are addressed is determined by the patient and/or doctor's needs on that day and not the desire to code to a higher level.
+The physical exam component, for example, contains elements like VA, IOP, VF, Cornea, Anterior Chamber, and Lens.
+An exam that addresses ALL of the components is weighted more heavily than an exam that addresses five of the components.
+As always, the number of elements that are addressed is determined by the patient's needs and/or the doctor's professional opinion on that day and not the desire to code to a higher level.

 The Coding Results can serve as a powerful educational tool in developing comfort with the 99xxx series office visit codes.

 The most important thing to remember about the entire auto-coding process: the auto-coding system looks at specific areas within the encounter to count the related elements so if you are not using those areas, the system will not be accurate.
 Within the case history, for example, the HPI is “counted” by reviewing your documentation on the HPI screen.
 So while the use of that screen is certainly not required from a documentation perspective, if you are not using it, your auto-coding will not be correct.

 Ultimately, the auto-coding system works best when used in conjunction with your knowledge of coding.